 Getting Dressed With Amina Muaddi

-I have been obsessed with shoes ever since I was a child.
+I’ve been obsessed with shoes ever since I was a child.
 I moved to Italy when I was 16 with the dream of one day working in fashion.
 After high school I studied at the European Institute of Design in Milan and afterwards I started working as a fashion editor.
 I was 25 when I decided to start my shoe company so I moved back to Italy and I spent three to four days a week for one year in an area near Venice renowned for the shoe trade.
-That’s where I learned everything I know about shoes and where I started my first brand Oscar Tiye.
+That’s where I learned everything I know about shoes and where I started my first brand, Oscar Tiye.

 What do you most enjoy about your job?